 As an initial guide and reference, you can generally use 1 cup of Stevia for every 3-5 cups of sugar a recipe calls for.
 Give it a try and just adjust the amount according to your preference.

 When baking, just remember that different ingredients serve multiple purposes.
 For example, sugar plays a substantial role as being a bulking agent in baked goods.
+You may also stir in your yogurt starter as a bulking agent.
 Therefore, you might have to include your own bulking agent to the recipe to get the texture you desire.
 For example, cake recipes that substitute a cup of sugar with Stevia may need a 1/3 cup of a bulking agent.
 If you are looking to stick with healthy options, you may use fruit puree or yogurt as a bulking agent.
 Egg whites will also suffice.